2011 Canadian Grand Prix: Race

 Alonso attacked Vettel after the first safety car period (shortly after the safety car came in).
 Although it had not rained at this stage of the race, the track was still wet from earlier rain and the spray impaired drivers' visibility.

 The track was wet before the race, as rain showers had hit the area throughout the day.
 The race was due to start at 13:00 local time (UTC−4), and heavy rain was expected to arrive an hour into the race.
 The air temperature ranged between 17–19 °C, with the track temperature between 18–20 °C. Standing water on the track, which was causing heavy spray and impairing visibility, meant that the race would start behind the safety car and all cars would use the full wet tyres.
 Alguersuari would start the race from the pitlane, as he modified his Toro Rosso's set-up to optimise the car for the wet conditions.

 After his collision with Button and the pitwall, Hamilton tried to keep his car going but was forced to stop beside the track.

 The race began behind the safety car, with no formation lap, and despite the slow speed drivers struggled for grip on the wet surface.
-The safety car came into the pits after five laps, and the cars were allowed to overtake.
+The safety car came into the pit lane after five laps, and the cars were allowed to overtake.
 Vettel retained first place withstanding Alonso's attempts to pass, while behind Hamilton and Webber collided at the first corner – dropping the drivers to seventh and fourteenth respectively.
 Button lost fifth place mid-lap after running wide, losing two places to Schumacher and Hamilton.
 At the end of the first racing lap, di Resta had moved up to eighth position, followed by Heidfeld and Kobayashi, who made three places off the grid.
 Vettel extended his lead over the next lap, while the positions behind continued to change.
 Kobayashi had improved to eighth and Webber recovered to twelfth, while di Resta fell back to thirteenth.
 Hamilton lost sixth position running wide on a failed overtaking move on Schumacher, and fell behind Button.
 He attempted an overtake on the pit straight, but the two drivers collided and Hamilton hit the pit wall.
 The accident caused Hamilton's retirement, which prompted a safety car deployment at the end of lap eight.